Cuesta College, San Luis Obispo, CA

 Look at PimpStar Rims (*.html) for cars, or MonkeyLectric Rims (*.html) for bikes.
 Briefly explain how they work.

-"Rapidly blinking lights can be coordinated to create patterns when swept across our field of view."
+"They are rapidly blinking lights that can be coordinated to create an image or message when swept across our field of vision."

 Ask the instructor an anonymous question, or make a comment.
 Selected questions/comments may be discussed in class.